GUATEMALA - THE MAYA of ATITLAN

 GUATEMALA - The maya of Atitlan

-Explore colonial streets, small Mayan villages, volcanos, weaving cooperatives, misty lake sunrises – these workshops have everything, while keeping long travel days to a minimum.
+Explore colonial streets, art galleries, small Mayan villages, volcanos, art and weaving cooperatives, misty lake sunrises – these workshops have everything, while keeping long travel days to a minimum.
 Nance and Laurie have spent decades visiting this complex and mystic country and have deep roots growing in the communities we visit.
-The first workshop will concentrate on photography, looking at the Mayan culture and relationships and will help you master both colour and light in your work.
-The second workshop we will be adding a meditative writing and yoga, that aims to enhance the visual experience.
-So choose what week works for you!
+We will be exploring the more mindful side to photography and offering culinary market visits and cooking classes!
+This workshop will bring you into the world of the Maya, like you’ve never seen it.
+Shamans, ceremony, art cooperatives and weavers.
+All right there on the magical Lake Atitlàn!

 our NGO partner